akwiatkowski/akwiatkowski.github.com/_posts/2015-12-30-poczatek-sylwestra-w-maciejowej.md

 Powoli robiło się już ciemno i ostatnie 10-15 minut doszliśmy na czołówce.

 Wieczorem wyszedłem ze statywem porobić trochę nocnych zdjęć, gdyż widoczność była bardzo dobra.
-Gdyby był wiatr to mogła by być idealna, ale to byłby problem ze stabilnością statywu.
+Gdyby był lekki wiatr to mogła by być idealna, ale to byłby problem z ewentualną stabilnością statywu.